-- Maintain the routine operation and maintenance monitoring frequency that is currently in effect. - Maintain extraction wells RW-4, RW-5 and RW-6 in standby mode.
+- Maintain the routine O&M monitoring frequency that is currently in effect. - Maintain extraction wells RW-4, RW-5 and RW-6 in standby mode.
 Restart the wells if extraction or monitoring well data indicate that TVOC concentrations exceed the 50 μg/L capture goal.
-Maintain a minimum pumping rate of 250 gpm on well RW-2. - Install a permanent monitoring well at the location of MRVP-02-2010 to provide perimeter monitoring on the western edge of the plume since well 113-29 is now in the plume. - Evaluate the need to install an additional extraction well to the west of extraction well 1 to address elevated VOCs detected in well 113-29. - Drop system sampling for tritium based on the absence of any historical detections of tritium for this system.
+Maintain a minimum pumping rate of 250 gpm on well RW-2.
+The system's extraction wells will continue to be sampled on a quarterly basis. - Evaluate the monitoring data and perform additional groundwater modeling to determine if an additional extraction well to the west of extraction well RW-1 is needed.